PAPO: Perception-Aware Policy Optimization for Multimodal Reasoning

 Abstract

 Reinforcement Learning with Verifiable Rewards (RLVR) has proven to be a highly effective strategy for endowing Large Language Models (LLMs) with robust multi-step reasoning abilities.
 However, its design and optimizations remain tailored to purely textual domains, resulting in suboptimal performance when applied to multimodal reasoning tasks.
-In particular, we observe that a major source of error in current multimodal reasoning lies in the perception of visual inputs.
-To address this bottleneck, we propose Perception-Aware Policy Optimization (PAPO), a simple yet effective extension of GRPO that encourages the model to learn to perceive while learning to reason.
-Notably, PAPO does not rely on additional data curation, external reward models, or proprietary models.
-Specifically, we introduce the Implicit Perception Loss in the form of a KL divergence term to the GRPO objective, which, despite its simplicity, yields significant overall improvements (4.4%) on diverse multimodal benchmarks.
-The improvements are more pronounced, approaching 8.0%, on tasks with high vision dependency.
-We also observe a substantial reduction (30.5%) in perception errors, indicating improved perceptual capabilities with PAPO.
+In particular, we observe that a major source of error (67%) in current multimodal reasoning lies in the perception of visual inputs.
+To address this bottleneck, we propose Perception-Aware Policy Optimization (PAPO), a novel policy gradient algorithm that encourages the model to learn to perceive while learning to reason.
+Specifically, we introduce the Implicit Perception Loss in the form of a KL divergence term, which can be seamlessly plugged into mainstream RLVR algorithms such as GRPO and DAPO.
+Notably, PAPO does not rely on additional data curation, reward models, or stronger teacher models.
+Despite its simplicity, PAPO yields significant overall improvements of 4.4%-17.5% on diverse multimodal benchmarks.
+The improvements are more pronounced, approaching 8.0%-19.1%, on tasks with high vision dependency.
+We also observe a substantial reduction of 30.5% in perception errors, indicating improved perceptual capabilities with PAPO.

 Perception Bottleneck in Multimodal Reasoning